aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

  * For beacons in the FilterExpression that have no "previous" entry, this operation MUST replace source fields and values with scan beacon fields and HMACs
  * For beacons in the FilterExpression that do have a "previous" entry, this operation MUST replace (field EQ value) with ((prev_beacon_field EQ prev_beacon_value) OR (beacon_field EQ beacon_value))
+ * Doing this will likely require a complete parsing of the FilterExpression, which is sensitive to any upgrades that the DynamoDB tems makes to the expression language.

 ### transformScanResponse
  * This operation MUST take as input a ScanResponse object and a ScanRequest object.
  * This operation MUST return an ScanResponse object.
+ * This operation MUST remove any records for which the scan beacon matched, but the actual query string does not match.
+ * Doing this will likely require a complete parsing of the FilterExpression, which is sensitive to any upgrades that the DynamoDB tems makes to the expression language.
+ * Doing this will likely require the creation of an executable parse tree

 ## PartiQL